Art doesn’t stay put, and neither do the risks. In fact, loss during transit is the leading cause of fine art insurance claims.

 And just as importantly, your team can operate with greater confidence.

-Protecting art in transit involves more than reacting to risk.
-It means putting systems in place that reduce uncertainty at every step.
+Protecting artwork in transit involves more than reacting when something goes wrong.
+It means putting systems in place that reduce risk and uncertainty before an artwork ever leaves its location.

 Art will always move.
 Exhibitions travel, collections evolve, and opportunities arise.